USC Elite Training Camp

 Day Camp options

-The camp features high-intensity training, point building emphasis, singles and doubles strategies and seminars and talks about nutrition, scheduling, off-court training, recruiting and more.
+The camp features high intensity training, point building emphasis, singles and doubles strategies and seminars on topics relevant to high-level tournament play and training.
 Campers will be exposed to college style practices and team match play in the college (dual) format.
 In the team practices, players will be challenged with college level drills that are taken directly from USC varsity practices.
 In the team matches, the players will get exposed to the excitement and fun of the college style format.
 An added bonus of this format is the on-court coaching.
 The staff will be on the court throughout these matches to give the players feedback and guidance on how to improve their games.

 ** Lodging is not provided on campus, however, a list of recommended hotels and accommodations can be found HERE